Treatment overview for non-melanoma skin cancer

 • a dermatologist – a doctor who treats skin problems

-• a plastic surgeon – a doctor who does surgery to repair or reconstruct tissue and skin
+• a plastic surgeon – a doctor who does operations (surgery) to repair or reconstruct tissue and skin

-• a cancer doctor (oncologist) – who specialises in radiotherapy, chemotherapy and other anti-cancer drugs to treat cancer
+• a clinical oncologist – a doctor who uses radiotherapy, chemotherapy and other anti-cancer drugs to treat people with cancer

-• a specialist dermatology nurse – who gives provides information and support
+• a skin cancer clinical nurse specialist (CNS) – a nurse who gives information about cancer, and support during treatment

 • radiologists – doctors who look at scans and x-rays to diagnose problems

-• pathologists – doctors who examine cells under the microscope and advise on the type of cancer.
+• pathologists – doctors who look at cells or body tissue under a microscope to diagnose cancer.

 About our information